Jiaqi1008/JS_elements/README.md

-# JS_section
+# JS_element
- This is a respository for different JS sections
+ This is a respository for different JS elements